 Generally, there are two vulnerabilities the state might have in prosecuting a driver apprehended for open container presence.
 The Fourth Amendment to the U.S. Constitution prohibits unreasonable searches and seizures.
 In turn, South Carolina has adopted statutes that put limits on law enforcement with regard to traffic stops.
 Police, for example, are entitled to inspect driver’s licenses, vehicle registration, and documents proving insurance coverage.
 They may not, however, search a vehicle without consent.
 Doing so would invalidate whatever evidence they might uncover.
 There is, on the other hand, an exception to this prohibition: suspicion of criminal activity warrants police exploration, however unwelcome.

 Another law enforcement error can also undermine a prosecution for open container.
 If the container itself is either discarded or damaged in police possession, the court may have reason to suppress the evidence, thereby hurting the government’s case against the defendant.
-For these reasons, those accused of ABC Violation Tickets do well to secure competent and experienced legal representation before facing a judge.
+For these reasons, those accused of ABC Violation Tickets do well to secure competent and experienced DUI lawyers before facing a judge.